tomoleary/tomoleary.github.io/_pages/personal.md

 <br>
 <br>
 <br>
-I have been vegan for more than 12 years, so I'm always curious to try out new recipes or to find the best vegan restaurants in the area.
+I have been vegan for about 12 years, so I'm always keen to try out new recipes or to find the best vegan restaurants in my vicinity.
 <br>
 <br>
 <br>